Enquire Now

 Hit-and-Run Accidents

-If the at-fault driver flees the scene, compensation may still be available through Queensland’s Nominal Defendant scheme.
+If the at-fault driver flees or is unidentified, you can still claim through Queensland’s Nominal Defendant scheme.
+It’s important to act quickly due to stricter timeframes.

 How Much Compensation Can You Get?